cycle/docs/annotated/entity.md

 > Annotation import is omitted in a following sections.

-By default, the entity properly will be mapped to the column with the same name as the property, you can change it:
+By default, the entity property will be mapped to the column with the same name as the property.
+You can change it as follows:

 ```php
 /** @Entity */